Family law solicitors who really understand military pensions

 Our team understand the differences between the four different types of pensions available to all forces personnel, including veterans and reservists i.e. AFPS 75, AFPS 05, RFPS and AFPS 15.
 And understanding the difference between these various military pensions is absolutely critical to making sure you get the best deal on your divorce settlement.

-Our armed forces divorce specialists can help you – nationwide and when deployed overseas.
+Looking for specialist advice on armed forces pensions and divorce?
+Our specialists can help you – nationwide and when deployed overseas.
 Contact us now

 There are not many solicitors who specialise in military divorce, and you do need a specialist.

-So whether you’re based at home, or deployed abroad, we can help – taking your instructions by email, phone or Skype video.With four offices in Wiltshire and Dorset, ncluding branches in Salisbury, Amesbury and Andover, we regularly act for forces personnel both locally in the Salisbury Plain area, but also nationwide, and serving or posted abroad.
+So whether you’re based at home, or deployed abroad, we can help – taking your instructions by email, phone or Zoom video.With four offices in Wiltshire and Hampshire (including branches in Salisbury, Amesbury and Andover), we regularly act for forces personnel both locally in the Salisbury Plain area, but also nationwide, and for those serving or posted abroad.

 - For FREE initial advice call us on 422300, or [01980 622992] OR